Shadowfear36/SegHiero/README.md

     3. One of `HieraTripletLoss` (2‐level) or `RMIHieraTripletLoss` (3‐level) depending on whether super‐coarse maps exist in YAML
     4. An SGD optimizer
     5. Training & validation loops that compute loss + pixel accuracy and checkpoint when validation loss improves.
+    6. Can also pass ``--pretrained`` to start training from a pretrained model

 - **`infer.py`**
     - Loads a YAML config plus a ``.pth`` checkpoint and runs a single‐image inference: